Polymer/pwa-starter-kit/README.md

+# ⚠️🚨Disclaimer: 🚨⚠️
+This template is still being developed  and is not yet production ready.
+There are things that haven't been finalized yet (such as the docs and the bundling solution), so this repo might change a signficant amount before it's ready for release.

 # PWA Starter Kit

 This sample app is a starting point for building PWAs.
 Out of the box, the template